iamnishant14/iamnishant14/README.md

 - 👋 Hi, I’m Nishant
 - 👀 I’m interested in development / research projects with Python,Django,React tech-stack.
 - 🌱 I’m currently learning React and React Native
-- 💞️ I’m looking to collaborate on anything that automates something that's time/resource consuming.
+- 💞️ I’m looking to collaborate on anything that automates something that consumes a lot of time/resource.
 - 📫 How to reach me : Email - nishantnks@hotmail.com

 <!---